 The announcement regarding this key can be read at https://lists.debian.org/debian-devel-announce/2010/08/msg00006.html and https://www.debian.org/News/2011/20110209.

-The new (2012/wheezy) key can be downloaded here
+The current (2012/wheezy) key can be downloaded here

 The fingerprint of this key is A1BD 8E9D 78F7 FE5C 3E65 D8AF 8B48 AD62 4692 5553.